JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Dragon Stone Chronicles/Sessions/Session 01-10/Session 09 - Here be dragons.md

 Lighting heals it
 AC > 17

 With the last of his haste potion, [[Lumen Keijo|Lumen]] dashes around the rest of the facility and doesn't find any other constructs.
-Within the construct's chest is a slightly larger arc cell than the large ones we've found.
+Within the construct's chest is a slightly larger [[Arc Cells|arc cell]] than the large ones we've found.

 Down the left corridor are 6 labs and down the right are testing facilities and suites.
 Elzana is plugged into a terminal to download further information.
 The labs have all been cleared out of anything of interest.
 Implements and safety equipment tell the stories of the research that went on here, but they have been cleaned out of anything useful other than a store of chemicals and cleaning product.

 At the end of the other corridor is an office space. [[Tiscordin]] plugs Elzana into a terminal and starts running through questions.
 The last tests were to find a way to exterminate the goblinoid creatures with a targeted viral agent.
 They had mixed results, finding that it seemed to work initially, but would diminish in strength as it went.
 Three chained leaps would be fatal, but past this would start to be indistinguishable to a common sickness.
 The virus is currently stored in the fridges at the back of the office room.
 Prolonged exposure to cold extends its life indefinitely, but exposure to other environments was untested and unlikely to prove beneficial.
 It was not testing on other species outside of the goblinoid races.
 One of the engineers had it tested on them, but there were no effects.

 There are cold boxes in the room with 20 vials in the fridges.
 The virus is dispersed through injection in direct contact or air dispersion at close proximity.
 Elzana downloads the formula for the virus.
-We take the 20 vials and load it into a cold box, turning the arc cell on.
+We take the 20 vials and load it into a cold box, turning the [[Arc Cells|arc cell]] on.

 Elzana explains that the elves here collectively decided that their supplies were low and understood that their race had met its end.
 They had not been able to significantly progress the virus to the point of undoing the evil that had been unleashed on the world, and took the decision to collectively end their lives.
 Elzana has records showing the earliest understanding of a rogue facility in the north had created the goblinoid species and released them into the underworld as an army for unknown reasons.
 Elzana marks on our maps the location for the facility in Norstar.
 It was an elvish facility, and all were investigated and deemed traitors to their species ultimately being executed.
 The records believe that the facility was under the control of something.